yiming-f/cobot_pump_ros/README.md

 - timeout_ms - Timeout for the vacuum pump before turning the pump off.

 #### Returns
-- vacuumSuccess - true if vacuum estbalished, false otherwise
+- vacuumSuccess - true if vacuum established, false otherwise

 ### stopPump
 Stops the vacuum pump.